-Cassie is allocated a case loading midwife who will manage her pregnancy, including her birth and after care.
-Cassie will continue updating her record digitally for the pregnancy, as she does for her Lupus, allowing clinicians to monitor throughout.

-Cassie and her midwife have been able to put in place a postnatal lupus care plan, including visits from her midwife in the evening when her husband is at home and able to offer support.
+loading midwife who will manage her pregnancy, including her birth and after care.
+Cassie will continue updating her record digitally for the pregnancy, as she does for her Lupus, allowing able to put in place a postnatal lupus care plan, including visits from her midwife in the evening when her husband is at home and able to offer support.
 She feels very supported and is enjoying motherhood.